Last Updated on March 11, 2023

 What To Wear

-You are going to want to be comfortable when exploring the canyons.
 March to September can get quite hot, so ensure you are adequately protected from the hot sun.
-Also, wear proper running shoes, forget the flip flops or anything with a heel.

-- As mentioned above, hit the canyon in the early hours or late afternoon.
+- Select a tour of the canyon in the early hours or late afternoon.

 - Turn off your flash.

-- Do not take photos into the direct sunlight.
+- Do not take photos in the direct sunlight.
 You want to be positioned so that you are taking the ‘reflection’ of the sunlight instead, bringing out many colors.